Hey, you (Pink Floyd in my ears).

 Topics: SEO, Marketing

 Description: The one word for Kalo would be a “Hustler.”
 Kalo is a lean-thinker (as we are in Flow-e) and he builds products the way a lean company does.
-Last year, he co-founded a pretty cool tool called HeadReach.
-Although, his team faced some issues with Google’s API change (which they used for building their product HeadReach) he was open to admit and explain their mistakes during the product development.
+Last year, he co-founded a pretty cool tool called Encharge, a powerful marketing automation software.
 Kalo’s blog posts have always been full of transparency, with an aftertaste of good hustling vibes.

 Topics: Startup, Entrepreneurship